SvarogZ/DU-Shaftless-Elevator/README.md

 Alt+2 - switch lift mode.
 Control is fully blocked.
 It's impossible to deactivate stabilization in the lift mode.

-Alt+9 - overwrite current world coordinates in the selected point.
+Alt+9 - overwrite the selected point with current world coordinates.

 Space - go to the next point.
 It works in the lift mode.